Looking for a job

 Find out more about the organisation you are applying to

 When you find a job that interests you, it’s worth getting to know the hiring organisation a little better.
 For example, visit their website and social media channels to find out what they do and what their values are.
-Taking a closer look at the organisation will be helpful, for instance, if you are invited to an interview.
+This will help, for example, when you are selected for an interview.

 Invest in your application letter and CV

-It’s worth taking the time and effort to write a cover letter, as a good letter can get you an interview.
+It’s worth taking the time and effort to write a cover letter, because a good one will get you into the interview.
 The aim of a cover letter is to attract the recruiter’s interest so that you are invited to an interview.
-The cover letter should be persuasive, concise, and tailored specifically to the employer you are applying to.
+The cover letter should be salesy, succinct and targeted at the employer for whom you are applying.
 In your CV, you describe your background and work history, but in your cover letter you focus on the future.

-A good resume is visually appealing, clear, and easy to understand.
-It also quickly shows whether you meet the requirements of the job.
+A good CV is visually interesting, clear and easy to understand.
+It also tells you quickly whether you meet the requirements of the job.
 In your CV, you should describe your work experience and education in chronological order, with the most recent experience first.

 Use a range of services to help you find a job, if necessary

-If you need help finding a job, writing a resume, or describing your skills, help is available.
-In the Kotka-Hamina region, you can contact, for example, the Etelä-Kymenlaakso employment services. (only in finnish)
+If you need help finding a job, writing a CV or articulating your skills, for example, help is available.
+In the Kotka-Hamina region, you can contact, for example, the Etelä-Kymenlaakso employment services.

 Do I need a residence permit to work?